Nimajneb83/Nimajneb83.github.io/_projects/Development.md

     </div>
 </div>
 <div class="caption">
     Our development studies include children in various cultures, including those living in small-scale societies like the Tsimane' of Bolivia.
+By comparing cognitive development across cultures, we get empirical leverage on the effects of schooling, age, material culture, ecology, and other factors.
 </div>